AdobeDocs/commerce-operations.en/help/_includes/templated/release/fixed-issues/magento-v2.4.8-beta1.md

 ## Highlights

-Take a look at the following 49 highlights for the Magento Open Source 2.4.8 release.
+The following 49 highlights apply to the Magento Open Source 2.4.8 release.

 ### Framework